 The secondary RC script gets invoked when the system configuration is established during the boot process.
 It is called from the primary RC script /etc/rc.
-The secondary script is a carrier-specific startup script and is /etc/rc.carrier3 by default or some other script that is appropriate for that platform.
-A typical name for this script is
+The secondary script is a carrier-specific startup script and is /etc/rc.carrier3 by default on ShMM-500/1500 (and /etc/rc.shmm700-hpd1 on ShMM-700) or some other script that is appropriate for that platform.
+A typical name for this script is /etc/rc.<target platform>.

-/etc/rc.<target\platform>.